Wonderfully comforting, beautifully sticky Maple Ginger Steamed Pudding. A dream to eat and so easy to make in either a microwave or an oven!

 - Chocolate Chip Cookie in a Mug

-And if you love this recipe, please do checkout my cookbook, and subscribe to my email list for a fabulous FREE eCookbook featuring my top 10 recipes.
+And if you love this recipe subscribe to my email list for a fabulous FREE eCookbook featuring my top 10 recipes.
 Being on the list means you will be first to see my new recipes and you’ll be kept in the loop on all things new and exciting too!

 Easy Maple Ginger Steamed Pudding